redhat-openstack/website/source/community/adding-new-content.html.md

 *   Don't worry about making mistakes—it's a wiki, and someone will surely correct any grammar or language issues.
 *   Please keep the wiki connected!
 When you add a new page, add a link to it from the appropriate page(s), and set one or more categories for it.
 *   Please be aware of our [terms of use](terms of use)—among other things, you agree to license your contributions under the [Creative Commons Attribution License version 3.0](http://creativecommons.org/licenses/by/3.0/), and you agree not to submit illegal content.
-*   To create a new page or edit another page, either click on the “Sign in” link in the wiki, or first sign in to the [/forum forum].
+*   To create a new page or edit another page, click on the “Sign in” link
-*   To create a new page, just type the desired URL in your browser's address bar, hit enter, wait until the page loads and then click on “edit this page”.
+*   To create a new wiki page, just type the desired URL in your browser's address bar, hit enter, wait until the page loads and then click on “edit this page”.
 For more guidelines on how to edit this Wiki, see <Help:Editing>.

 The main pages for contributed documentation are [docs](docs), [troubleshooting](troubleshooting) and [case studies](case studies).